 Fine Hair No No’s

-There are a few things that you should never do if you have one of the short hairstyles for fine hair.
-For starters, don’t apply conditioner to the roots of your hair.
-Fine hair tends to get oily faster, so extra conditioner will only make this issue worse.
+Don’t apply conditioner to the roots of your hair.
+Fine hair tends to get oily faster, so an extra conditioner will only make this issue worse.
 Also, do not apply too much styling product.
-These weigh down your hair as well cause it to fall flat.
+These weigh down your hair as well causing it to fall flat.
 Don’t grow your hair too long.
 This only makes your fine hair look even thinner.
-Remember our tips for cutting your hair.
 When you remove weight from your hair, you are allowing your hair to obtain some natural body and volume.

-Also, you may want to avoid the bangs option unless you have tried it previously and liked it.
-A reason for this is because you don’t want to do anything that would cause your hair to appear oilier.
-When all else fails, don’t be afraid to bite the bullet and pull your hair back into a ponytail.
+You may want to avoid the bangs option unless you have tried it previously and liked it.
+You don’t want to do anything that would cause your hair to appear oilier.
+Don’t be afraid to bite the bullet and pull your hair back into a ponytail.
 Fine hair actually looks fantastic in a ponytail, more so than some thicker hairstyles.